yandex-cloud/docs/en/solutions/web/dns-load-balancer.md

        Specify the following in the file:
        * Your domain name instead of `www.example.com`.
-       * Instead of `<dns-lb-tutorial-web-ru-central1-a PUBLIC IP>`, the public IP address of the `dns-lb-tutorial-web-ru-central1-a` VM.
+       * In place of `<dns-lb-tutorial-web-ru-central1-a PUBLIC IP>`, enter the public IP address of the `dns-lb-tutorial-web-ru-central1-a` VM.
-       * Instead of `<dns-lb-tutorial-web-ru-central1-b PUBLIC IP>`, the public IP address of the `dns-lb-tutorial-web-ru-central1-b` VM.
+       * In place of `<dns-lb-tutorial-web-ru-central1-b PUBLIC IP>`,  enter the public IP address of the `dns-lb-tutorial-web-ru-central1-b` VM.

        You can find out the VM's public address in the **Network** section on the VM page in the [management console](https://console.cloud.yandex.ru).

    1. `$ sudo nano /opt/polaris/etc/polaris-pdns.yaml`

-      The `polaris-pdns.yaml` file is as follows:
+      The `polaris-pdns.yaml` file has the format:

       ```
       ###############################